 The palace is a stunning example of Gothic Revival architecture, with intricate details and towering spires.

-You can explore the ornate decorations of the House of Commons and the House of Lords on a guided tour.
+We highly recommend visiting the House of Commons and the House of Lords on the official guided tour.
 It’s a wonderful opportunity to get a glimpse into British democracy.

 Westminster Abbey was built in the 11th century and has hosted coronations, weddings, and burials for royals.